Delaware Estate Planning Resources

 Step 1 of 3

 Enter your information as the property owner (transferor).
+If the property is jointly owned, you’ll add the second owner below.

 FREE & PRIVATE: This form is free—no account or credit card required.
-Your form entries and generated document never leave your browser—SimplyTrust does not transmit or store them.
+Your document contents and generated PDF never leave your browser—SimplyTrust does not transmit or store them.
+Contact details you provide (name, email, phone, state) are transmitted only to send the updates you agree to receive at download.
 You are responsible for saving your completed document.

 SELF-HELP SERVICE: SimplyTrust provides a self-help document preparation service.
 We are not a law firm and cannot provide legal advice, select forms for you, or tell you how to complete forms.
 Our role is limited to providing a platform where you input your own information into document templates.